 Yes, I know, this post is supposed to offer you nine awesome things to do in Akko.
 Here's a bonus tenth item!
 This one is very seasonal, so maybe it should be numbered "nine and a half"?

-Getting to the point, Akko is the home of the Israeli Festival of Fringe Theatre.
+Getting to the point, Akko is home to the Israeli Festival of Fringe Theatre.
 Every year during the Jewish holiday of Sukkot, the city turns into a local Edinburgh.
 The shows themselves are usually in Hebrew but there are many street performances outside too.
-The exact dates change each year according to the Jewish holiday calendar but if you’re planning on visiting Israel during September or October find out if you can catch this very special festival.
+The exact dates change each year according to the Jewish holiday calendar but if you're planning on visiting Israel during September or October find out if you can catch this very special festival.

 When to visit Akko

 If you have some flexibility with your dates, try to pick a weekday for your visit to avoid the crowds.
 Remember that in Israel, Sunday is a weekday but Friday isn't.
 So anytime Sunday-Thursday is good.

 Summertime can be hot but not unmanageable.
 Indoor attractions are fully air-conditioned and there's almost always good breeze once you get on the walls.

 How to get to and around Akko

 I hope you're convinced by now that you should add Akko to your itinerary!
 It's really easy to get here and to get around town.

 Akko is a short half an hour drive from Haifa or an hour and a half from Tel Aviv.
 There's ample parking by the visitors center where your visit begins at a reasonable fee of $5 a day.
 There's some free parking in the area but you could find yourself driving in the alleys of the Old City - a slow and nerve wracking experience you probably want to avoid.
 The address for your GPS is: 1, Weizman street, Acre.